NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Method

 \subsection{Problem Description and System Overview}

 \seclabel{overview}

-The problem considered is to generate a trajectory for a robot that yields high-quality 3D models of a bounded target scene and fulfills robot constraints.
-The trajectory is defined as a sequence of viewpoints $V=(v_1,...,v_n)$ where $v_i \in \mathcal{R}^3 \times \mathcal{SO}(3)$.
+The problem considered is to generate a trajectory for a robot that yields high-quality 3D models of a bounded priori unknown scene and fulfills robot constraints.
+The trajectory is defined as a sequence of viewpoints $V=(v_1,...,v_n)$ where $v_i \in \mathcal{R}^3 \times \mathcal{SO}(2)$ (usually roll is not considered).
 Let $S$ be the set of all the sequences.
 The problem can therefore be expressed as

-where $I(V)$ is an objective function measuring the contributions from different viewpoints to the reconstruction quality and $ L(V)$ is the length of the trajectory.
+where $I(V)$ equals $\Sigma I(v_i)$, an objective function measuring the contributions from different viewpoints to the reconstruction quality and $ L(V)$ is the length of the trajectory.

 One difficulty of the problem is defining the objective function itself as there is no ground truth data to measure the quality of the reconstruction.
 Hence, one major line of work in this field is seeking a surrogate quantity that can be used for the view sequence optimization, which is also the focus of this paper.